Gunman kills four, wounds child at school in California shootings

 Authorities have recovered a semi-automatic rifle and two handguns after the shootings in the rural subdivision described on its website as a "quiet private country community" where "the people are friendly and the pace is relaxed."

-Jeanine Quist, an administrative assistant with the Corning Union Elementary School District, said no one was killed at the school with kindergarten through fifth grades.
+Several people were wounded at the school, said Jeanine Quist, an administrative assistant with the Corning Union Elementary School District.

+The gunman shot the child in the vehicle as the child was being driven to school, Johnston said.
+Their vehicle passed the gunman's and "he opened fire on them without provocation or warning," Johnston said.
+The child, who was in the back seat, did not suffer life-threatening injuries but the woman in the vehicle suffered life-threatening injures, he said.

+At the school, "the shooter targeted the school from outside the school and shot into the school, multiple rounds," Johnston said.

 Three people were being treated at a hospital in Redding, about 50 miles north of the shootings, Mercy Medical Center spokeswoman Marcy Miracle said.
 She declined to provide other details about the victims or their injuries.